Skip to content

-Calculate your Basal Metabolic Rate (BMR)—the number of calories your body needs to function at rest.
+Calculate your Basal Metabolic Rate (BMR), the daily calories your body burns at rest to maintain breathing, circulation, and temperature.

 Enter your measurements to estimate your BMR.